Search Railroad Sites For:

 Cumbrian model railways

 Cumbria is a region which can look back on a fascinating and multi-faceted railway heritage.
 Everything from narrow gauge railway tubs dragged by women and children in coal mines stretching out for miles under the Solway Firth to a very successful, modern, private freight company using the latest locomotives.
 Narrow gauge railways have been used in Lakeland mines for centuries and visitors can still ride the famous Ravenglass & Eskdale miniature railway in the West of the County.
 West Cumberland once boasted a dense network of standard gauge mineral lines linking coal mines, iron ore mines and limestone quarries to a vast Iron and Steel industry on the coast.
 Narrow gauge and Standard gauge locomotives were once manufactured on the coast and some examples still survive to this day.
-Rails are still manufactured in Workington and you can ride behind steam locomotives in the county.
+Rails used to be manufactured in Workington and you can ride behind steam locomotives in the county.
 The electrified London to Glasgow, West Coast Main line slices through the East of the county while considerable effort is being put into a campaign to link Penrith and Keswick by rail once more.
 The scenic Settle & Carlisle line, built by the Midland Railway is internationally recognised as one of the finest scenic railways in the world.
 Microsoft Train Simulator game allows would-be train drivers to experience the thrills of driving the Flying Scotsman A3 Pacific locomotive over the line from the comfort of their home PC.

 Cumbrian railways have it all.